commanded/commanded/README.md

 Yes, Commanded is being used in production.

 - Case Study: [Building a CQRS/ES web application in Elixir using Phoenix](https://10consulting.com/2017/01/04/building-a-cqrs-web-application-in-elixir-using-phoenix/)

+## Event store provider

+To use an alternative event store with Commanded you will need to implement the `Commanded.EventStore` behaviour.
+This defines the contract to be implemented by an adapter module to allow an event store to be used with Commanded.
+Tests to verify an adapter conforms to the behaviour are provided in `test/event_store_adapter`.

+You can use one of the existing adapters ([commanded_eventstore_adapter](https://github.com/slashdotdash/commanded-eventstore-adapter) or [commanded_extreme_adapter](https://github.com/slashdotdash/commanded-extreme-adapter)) to understand what is required.

 ## Contributing